MontelAle/participium/README.md

 | Municipal Technical Officer | `tech_infrastructure_1` | `password`|
 | System Admin | `admin` | `password`|

+Note: External Maintainer and External Company credentials will be added in future updates.

 ## Environment Variables

 You can customize the deployment by setting these variables in your docker-compose.yml or .env file